Luuk2016/inholland-sms-service-base-api/README.md

 $ flask run
 ```

-#### Environment file
+#### Environment variables
-To use the database, create an "env.py" file, and add the following:
+To use the database, add the following to your environment variables:
 ```
-CONNECTION_STRING = "postgresql://USER:PASSWORD@HOST:PORT/DBNAME"
+"CONNECTION_STRING" => "postgresql://USER:PASSWORD@HOST:PORT/DBNAME"
 ```

 #### Add new packages